Middle East latest: US envoy holds talks in Lebanon about an Israeli-Hezbollah cease-fire proposal

 A U.S. envoy held talks in Beirut on Tuesday with Lebanese officials about a possible cease-fire in the Israel-Hezbollah war.

-Amos Hochstein, a senior advisor to United States President Joe Biden, arrived in the Lebanese capital a day after the militant Hezbollah group reportedly gave a positive response to a U.S. draft proposal to end the war, which has been ongoing for more than 13 months.
+Amos Hochstein, a senior advisor to U.S. President Joe Biden, arrived in the Lebanese capital a day after the militant Hezbollah group reportedly gave a positive response to a U.S. draft proposal to end the war, which has dragged on for more than 13 months.

-The U.S. has been working on a proposal to end hostilities that would remove Israeli ground forces from Lebanon and push Hezbollah forces away from the Israeli border.
+The U.S. has been working on a proposal that would remove Israeli ground forces from Lebanon and push Hezbollah forces away from the Israeli border.
 More Lebanese troops and U.N. peacekeepers would be sent to the buffer zone in southern Lebanon as part of the deal.

-Since late September, Israel has dramatically escalated its bombardment of Lebanon, vowing to severely weaken Hezbollah and end its rocket barrages into Israel.
+Since late September, Israel has dramatically escalated its bombardment of Lebanon and has launched a ground invasion of the country's south, vowing to severely weaken Hezbollah and end its rocket barrages into Israel.

 Hezbollah began firing rockets, and drawing Israeli retaliation, on Oct.
 8, 2023, a day after Hamas’ attack on southern Israel ignited the war in Gaza.
 Both groups are supported by Iran.
 The fighting has left more than 3,500 dead in Lebanon and almost 15,000 wounded, according to the Lebanese Health Ministry.
 It also has displaced nearly 1.2 million, or a quarter of Lebanon’s population.